Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Numerical Results

 \subsection{Impact of Various Channel Uncertainty Levels}

 In this subsection, we evaluate the dual-task performance of different schemes under various channel uncertainty levels.

-In Fig. \ref{theta}, we plot the minimum radar SINR versus the angle uncertainty $\Delta \vartheta$.
+{In Fig. \ref{theta}, we plot the minimum radar SINR versus the angle uncertainty $\Delta \vartheta$.
 It is evident that the proposed algorithm consistently achieves the highest minimum radar SINR across all levels of angle uncertainty.
-This is attributed to its ability to effectively adapt the antenna positions to changes in angle uncertainty regions, thereby maintaining a higher SINR compared to the other methods.
+This is attributed to the spatial DoFs provided by MAs, which help maintain a higher SINR compared to the other methods.
 We observe that the benefits brought by MAs become less pronounced as $\Delta \vartheta$ increases.
 This is because, with the increase of uncertain regions, it becomes more difficult to determine the target position, which reduces the gain brought by antenna movement.
-Nevertheless, it can be seen that the RPA scheme still outperforms the FPA scheme, which highlights the potential of movable antennas.
+Nevertheless, it can be seen that the RPA scheme still outperforms the FPA scheme, which highlights the potential of movable antennas.}

-Fig.\,\ref{delta} illustrates the effect of communication channel errors on the minimum radar SINR.
+{Fig.\,\ref{delta} illustrates the effect of communication channel errors on the minimum radar SINR.
 For the bounded CSI error model, the optimization is performed to meet the given QoS requirements for all channel realizations within the uncertainty regions.
 Consequently, compared to the performance upper bound in ideal cases, i.e., $\tau = 0$, the radar SINR of all schemes has decreased.
 This is the price to pay to have a robust design and to employ the passive reflecting elements.
-We emphasis that the proposed scheme can ensure a sustained sensing quality with increasing $\tau$, demonstrating its robustness against CSI errors.
+We emphasize that the proposed scheme can ensure a sustained sensing quality with increasing $\tau$, demonstrating its robustness against CSI errors.}